wp-plugins/nextgen-facebook/readme.txt

 = Open Graph and SEO =

-NGFB Open Graph+ adds [Open Graph](http://ogp.me/) and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
+NGFB Open Graph+ adds [Open Graph](http://ogp.me/) and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) (SEO) HTML tags to the head section of webpages.
 These HTML tags are used by Google Search and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, author profile, etc.).
 See [examples from Google Search, Facebook, Twitter (Cards), Pinterest, StumbleUpon, Tumblr, and others](/plugins/nextgen-facebook/screenshots/).

-Once installed and activated, **NGFB Open Graph+ adds Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings**.
+**NGFB Open Graph+ adds Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings**.

-NGFB Open Graph+ is also excellent for extending traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc. SEO plugins don't generally offer Open Graph and Twitter Card HTML tags, and if they do, it's often just the basic non-media related tags.

 Find out more...
 [What are Open Graph and Twitter Card Meta Tags?](http://surniaulula.com/2013/06/22/what-are-open-graph-and-twitter-card-meta-tags/)

+NGFB Open Graph+ is also excellent for extending and improving traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc.

 = Twitter Cards =